-How To Design a Public Washroom
+How To Design a Commercial Washroom

-How To Design a Public Washroom
+How To Design a Commercial Washroom

-Legal Requirements for Public Washroom Design
+Legal Requirements for Public & Commercial Washroom Design

-Legal requirements to factor into your public washroom design include:
+Examples of legal requirements to factor into your public washroom design include:

-Sanitary bins are legally required in women’s public washrooms, while all public washrooms should have the necessary consumables such as soap and toilet paper, and hot and cold running water.
+• Sanitary bins are legally required in women’s public washrooms, while all public washrooms should have the necessary consumables such as soap and toilet paper, and hot and cold running water.

-Effective ventilation is necessary across all public washrooms.
+• Effective ventilation is necessary across all public washrooms.
 Ventilation not only helps to disperse odours, but also prevents the build-up of mould and mildew.

-Finally, choose surfaces that are easy to keep clean – scrubbable, hard-wearing materials that can withstand cleaning chemicals should be at the top of your list.
+• Finally, choose surfaces that are easy to keep clean – scrubbable, hard-wearing materials that can withstand cleaning chemicals should be at the top of your list.

-The minimum number of toilets and sinks required for public washrooms
+The minimum number of toilets and sinks required for public washrooms:

 Shops and shopping centres